Skip navigation links

 Summer Undergraduate Research Academy (SURA)

-Scholars gain valuable leadership and professional development experience as program mentors and learn how to develop and promote their “undergraduate researcher profile” for the purpose of obtaining funded research positions in well-mentored programs such as those offered by NSF, NIH, SROP, TRIO- McNair, EnSURE, BRUSH(ES), SURIEM, etc. Support is provided to help scholars identify opportunities, prepare applications, and present their projects.
+Scholars gain valuable leadership and professional development experience as program mentors and learn how to develop and promote their “undergraduate researcher profile” for the purpose of obtaining funded research positions in well-mentored programs such as those offered by NSF, NIH, SROP, TRIO- McNair, BRUSH(ES), SURIEM, etc. Support is provided to help scholars identify opportunities, prepare applications, and present their projects.